devskale/chawan/QWEN.md

 - Add tests for bug fixes and new features

 For bug reports and patches, use the mailing list at ~bptato/chawan-devel@lists.sr.ht or the ticket tracker at https://todo.sr.ht/~bptato/chawan.

-## ASCII Image Rendering (AIR) Mode Development Plan

-### Overview

-The ASCII Image Rendering (AIR) mode will provide a terminal-compatible way to display images as ASCII art.
-This mode will be especially useful for terminals that don't support Sixel or Kitty graphics protocols.

-### High-Level Development Plan

-1. **Core Implementation**:
-   - Create an ASCII image codec that converts RGBA data to ASCII art
-   - Integrate the codec with the existing image handling pipeline
-   - Add configuration options for AIR mode

-2. **Configuration Integration**:
-   - Add "air" as a valid value for `display.image-mode`
-   - Add AIR-specific configuration options (character set, contrast, etc.)

-3. **Rendering Pipeline**:
-   - Implement the conversion algorithm from pixel data to ASCII characters
-   - Optimize for performance and visual quality
-   - Handle different terminal color modes

-4. **Testing**:
-   - Create unit tests for the ASCII conversion algorithms
-   - Test with various image formats and sizes
-   - Verify compatibility across different terminal types

-### Implementation Steps

-1. **Step 1: Create the AIR Codec** (Completed)
-   - Created `adapter/img/air.nim` - The main ASCII rendering implementation
-   - Implemented basic ASCII conversion algorithm
-   - Added support for different character sets and density levels
-   - Successfully compiled the codec

-2. **Step 2: Integrate with Image Pipeline** (Completed)
-   - Registered the AIR codec in the URIMethodMap
-   - Updated image handling code to recognize "air" as a valid mode
-   - Added configuration options for AIR mode in `display` section
-   - Updated terminal and pager code to handle the new image mode
-   - Main Chawan binary compiles successfully with the new mode

-3. **Step 3: Implement Terminal Integration** (In Progress)
-   - Modify rendering code to display ASCII art in the terminal
-   - Handle different terminal color capabilities (monochrome, 16-color, 256-color, true color)
-   - Implement proper scaling to fit terminal character grid

-4. **Step 4: Optimization and Polish** (Pending)
-   - Optimize the conversion algorithm for performance
-   - Add dithering options for better visual quality
-   - Implement configurable character sets for different visual styles

-5. **Step 5: Documentation and Examples** (Pending)
-   - Add documentation to `doc/image.md` about AIR mode
-   - Add configuration examples to `doc/config.md`
-   - Create example images for testing

-### Technical Considerations

-1. **Character Set Selection**:
-   - Use a range of characters from low to high density: ' ', '.', ':', '-', '=', '+', '*', '#', '%', '@'
-   - Allow configuration of custom character sets

-2. **Color Handling**:
-   - In monochrome mode: Use character density to represent image brightness
-   - In color modes: Apply foreground/background colors to represent pixel colors
-   - Handle transparency appropriately

-3. **Performance**:
-   - Implement efficient pixel-to-character conversion algorithms
-   - Consider caching mechanisms for frequently displayed images
-   - Optimize for the common case of small to medium-sized images

-4. **Terminal Compatibility**:
-   - Ensure compatibility with common terminal emulators
-   - Handle different character aspect ratios (typically taller than wide)
-   - Respect terminal color capabilities

-### Testing Strategy

-1. **Unit Tests**:
-   - Test the core ASCII conversion algorithm with known inputs
-   - Verify proper handling of different pixel formats (RGB, RGBA, grayscale)
-   - Test character set configuration options

-2. **Integration Tests**:
-   - Test complete image pipeline with various image formats
-   - Verify proper integration with configuration system
-   - Test in different terminal color modes

-3. **Visual Tests**:
-   - Create sample images with known characteristics
-   - Compare output across different terminal emulators
-   - Verify proper scaling and aspect ratio handling

-This development plan follows an incremental approach, starting with a simple, testable implementation and gradually adding features and optimizations.
-Each step is designed to produce a working increment that can be tested and validated before moving to the next step.

-### Current Status

-- [x] **Step 1: Create the AIR Codec** - COMPLETED
-  - Created and implemented the AIR codec in `adapter/img/air.nim`
-  - Successfully compiled the codec
-  - Tested basic functionality with a sample RGBA image
-  - The codec properly converts RGBA data to ASCII art

-- [x] **Step 2: Integrate with Image Pipeline** - COMPLETED
-  - [x] Added "air" to the ImageMode enum
-  - [x] Registered the AIR codec in the URIMethodMap
-  - [x] Updated terminal code to handle the new image mode
-  - [x] Updated pager code to handle the new image mode
-  - [x] Main Chawan binary compiles successfully with the new mode

-- [ ] **Step 3: Implement Terminal Integration**
-  - [ ] Modify rendering code to display ASCII art in the terminal
-  - [ ] Handle different terminal color capabilities
-  - [ ] Implement proper scaling to fit terminal character grid

-- [ ] **Step 4: Optimization and Polish**
-- [ ] **Step 5: Documentation and Examples**

-### Next Steps

-To complete the AIR mode implementation, we need to:

-1. **Modify the rendering pipeline** to properly display ASCII art in the terminal:
-   - Update the CSS rendering code to handle AIR images
-   - Ensure proper positioning and scaling of ASCII art
-   - Handle text wrapping around ASCII art

-2. **Test the implementation** with actual images:
-   - Create test images in various formats (PNG, JPEG, etc.)
-   - Verify that the AIR codec properly converts them to ASCII art
-   - Test with different terminal sizes and color modes

-3. **Optimize the implementation**:
-   - Improve the ASCII conversion algorithm for better visual quality
-   - Add dithering options for smoother gradients
-   - Optimize performance for large images

-4. **Document the feature**:
-   - Update the image documentation to include information about AIR mode
-   - Add configuration examples
-   - Create user guides for using AIR mode

-The core infrastructure for AIR mode is now in place and working.
-The next step is to connect it to the rendering pipeline so that images are actually displayed as ASCII art in the terminal.